SkylineCommunications/SLC-S-Techex_MWCore_ConnectorAPI/Utils.ConnectorAPI.Techex.MWCore/README.md

 };
 ```

-Send you message to the element.
+Send your message to the element.
 ```csharp
 var response = exampleElement.SendSingleResponseMessage(request);
 ```